Samsung Q800T 8K QLED TV review

-The Samsung Q800T may be the cheapest 8K TV its putting out this year, and therefore not the most highly specified, that price point may be the best argument for getting an 8K television into your home.
+The Samsung Q800T may be the cheapest 8K TV that Samsung is putting out this year, and therefore not the most highly specified, but its price point may be the best argument for getting an 8K television into your home.

 While Samsung is not alone in its conviction that 8K TVs are already worth buying, it’s certainly more aggressive than any other brand about turning that conviction into commercially-available products.
 We’ve already seen it combining 8K resolution with a cutting edge ‘bezel-free’ Infinity design with the Q950TS series.